jakwings/fd/README.md

                 * Always true; quit searching after applying other actions. quit
-                  More results can be procuded while this action is accepted.
+                  More results can be produced while this action is accepted.
                   To make the results predictable, use --sort-path --threads=1.

               The head of a predicate is case-insensitive.